LightBoy01/ai-job-spot/src/job-descriptions/a903ffb0d4ae7524711539b1a837586cd100d99dbcbf5fac8191d7493b8c6e2b-my-humancapital-gmbh-leiter-debitorenbuchhaltung-leiter-forderungsmanagement-mwd.md

   continuous improvement, and your fresh perspective here would be highly valued.
 ---
+### Description
-### Description\nOur client in Munich is looking for a Head of Accounts Receivable / Head of Receivables Management (m/w/d) to take overall responsibility for their accounts receivable department and steer the entire receivables and dunning processes.
-This role is crucial for ensuring efficient financial operations and contributing to the company's financial health.\n\n### Responsibilities\n- Take overall responsibility for accounts receivable and steer the entire receivables and dunning processes.\n- Lead and develop your team professionally and organizationally, ensuring efficient processing of all accounts receivable transactions.\n- Monitor open items, manage incoming payments, dunning, and collection processes, ensuring structured receivables management.\n- Generate regular reports and key figures (e.g., outstanding receivables, age structure, liquidity impact) and collaborate closely with Accounting, Controlling, and Sales.\n- Optimize accounts receivable processes, implement standards and procedures, ensure compliance and legal requirements, and support month-end and year-end closings.\n\n### Qualifications\n- Hold a commercial qualification – e.g., Industrial Clerk, Tax Assistant, Office Management Clerk – or a completed degree, e.g., in Business Administration (BWL), Economics (VWL), or a comparable field.\n- Possess several years of professional experience as a (Senior) Accountant, Accounts Receivable Accountant, or in a comparable position, ideally with leadership experience.\n- Be proficient in common ERP/accounting systems and standard MS-Office programs.\n- Demonstrate strong analytical thinking, a high affinity for numbers, and work in a structured, responsible, and independent manner.\n- Have very good German language skills.\n\n### Author's Take\nThis is a fantastic opportunity for an experienced accounts receivable professional looking to take on a leadership role with significant responsibility.
+Our client in Munich is looking for a Head of Accounts Receivable / Head of Receivables Management (m/w/d) to take overall responsibility for their accounts receivable department and steer the entire receivables and dunning processes.
+This role is crucial for ensuring efficient financial operations and contributing to the company's financial health.

+### Responsibilities
+- Take overall responsibility for accounts receivable and steer the entire receivables and dunning processes.
+- Lead and develop your team professionally and organizationally, ensuring efficient processing of all accounts receivable transactions.
+- Monitor open items, manage incoming payments, dunning, and collection processes, ensuring structured receivables management.
+- Generate regular reports and key figures (e.g., outstanding receivables, age structure, liquidity impact) and collaborate closely with Accounting, Controlling, and Sales.
+- Optimize accounts receivable processes, implement standards and procedures, ensure compliance and legal requirements, and support month-end and year-end closings.

+### Qualifications
+- Hold a commercial qualification – e.g., Industrial Clerk, Tax Assistant, Office Management Clerk – or a completed degree, e.g., in Business Administration (BWL), Economics (VWL), or a comparable field.
+- Possess several years of professional experience as a (Senior) Accountant, Accounts Receivable Accountant, or in a comparable position, ideally with leadership experience.
+- Be proficient in common ERP/accounting systems and standard MS-Office programs.
+- Demonstrate strong analytical thinking, a high affinity for numbers, and work in a structured, responsible, and independent manner.
+- Have very good German language skills.

+### Author's Take
+This is a fantastic opportunity for an experienced accounts receivable professional looking to take on a leadership role with significant responsibility.
 The company offers a supportive environment with a strong emphasis on work-life balance, professional development, and team spirit, all within a centrally located Munich office.
 If you're ready to lead a vital financial function and drive continuous improvement, this role is for you.